thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ```
 {: .copy-code}

-Since TBEL treats Strings as iterable objects you can iterate a String (character by character) with a foreach block:
+Since TBEL treats Strings as iterable objects, you can iterate a String (character by character) with a foreach block:

 ```java
 str = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";